mozanunal/sllm.nvim/README.md

 - **Interactive Chat**
   Send prompts to any installed LLM backend, streaming replies line by line.
 - **Context Management**
-  Add or reset files, URLs, shell command outputs, selections, diagnostics, **or LLM tools** in the context so the model can reference your code, web content, command results, or issues.
+  Add or reset files, URLs, shell command outputs, selections, diagnostics, installed LLM tools, or **on-the-fly Python functions** in the context so the model can reference your code, web content, command results, or issues.
 - **Model and Tool Selection**
   Browse and pick from your installed `llm` models **and tools** interactively and add selected tools to your context.
+- **On-the-fly Function Tools**
+  Define Python functions as tools for the LLM directly from your current buffer or a visual selection.
 - **Asynchronous & Non-blocking**
   Requests run in the background, so you can keep editing.
 - **Split Buffer UI**